 Strong risk management is central to the strategy of the Company, which along with a robust risk and control framework, acts as the foundation for the delivery of effective risk management.
-The Board agrees the Company's risk appetite, within the wider risk appetite of Lloyds Banking Group plc, and ensures the Company manages risk effectively through delegation within the management hierarchy.
+The Board agrees the Company's risk appetite, within the wider risk appetite of the Group, and ensures the Company manages risk effectively through delegation within the management hierarchy.
 Board level engagement, coupled with the direct involvement of management in risk issues, ensures that escalated issues are promptly addressed and remediation plans are initiated where required.
-The Company's risk appetite, principles, policies, procedures, controls and reporting are managed in conjunction with those of Lloyds Banking Group plc, and as such are regularly reviewed to ensure they remain fully in line with regulations, law, corporate governance and industry best practice.
+The Company's risk appetite, principles, policies, procedures, controls and reporting are managed in conjunction with those of the Group, and as such are regularly reviewed to ensure they remain fully in line with regulations, law, corporate governance and industry best practice.
 The Company's principal risks are discussed further within note 17.